Rayza-Slyce/Rayza-Slyce/README.md

 ## About

-I’m a self-taught cybersecurity learner focused on real-world investigations into phishing campaigns, scam infrastructure, and attacker behaviour.
+I’m a self-taught cybersecurity researcher and investigator focused on real-world investigations into phishing campaigns, scam infrastructure, and attacker behaviour.

 My focus is on understanding how attacks actually work, not just identifying them.